gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 ## Using Highly Available Active-Active NFS-Ganesha And GlusterFS cli

 > Please Note currently HA solution for nfs-ganesha is available in 3.10.
-From 3.12 onwards HA will be handled by different project known as [storhaug](https://github.com/linux-ha-storage/storhaug) which is under development.
+From 3.12 onwards HA will be handled by a different project known as [storhaug](https://github.com/linux-ha-storage/storhaug) which is under development.

-In a highly available active-active environment, if a NFS-Ganesha server that is connected to a NFS client running a particular application crashes, the application/NFS client is seamlessly connected to another NFS-Ganesha server without any administrative intervention.
+In a highly available active-active environment, if an NFS-Ganesha server that is connected to an NFS client running a particular application crashes, the application/NFS client is seamlessly connected to another NFS-Ganesha server without any administrative intervention.
 The cluster is maintained using Pacemaker and Corosync.
-Pacemaker acts a resource manager and Corosync provides the communication layer of the cluster.
+Pacemaker acts as a resource manager and Corosync provides the communication layer of the cluster.
 Data coherency across the multi-head NFS-Ganesha servers in the cluster is achieved using the UPCALL infrastructure.
 UPCALL infrastructure is a generic and extensible framework that sends notifications to the respective glusterfs clients (in this case NFS-Ganesha server) in case of any changes detected in the backend filesystem.

 The Highly Available cluster is configured in the following three stages: